NickFirzen/Ultrawide-Side-Glass-Reshade-Shader/README.md

 2️⃣Add Shader:

--Download/copy SideGlass_UltraWide.fx or the rar (ultrawidesideglass-antipillarboxmeasurementreshadeshader.rar) from the Releases section: https://github.com/NickFirzen/Ultrawide-Side-Glass-Reshade-Shader/releases
+-Download/copy latest SideGlass_UltraWide.fx from the Releases section: https://github.com/NickFirzen/Ultrawide-Side-Glass-Reshade-Shader/releases

--Copy SideGlass_UltraWide.fx to your ReShade shaders folder per game/app you'd like to use with (e.g., ...\reshade-shaders\Shaders).
+-Copy SideGlassUltraWide.fx to your ReShade shaders folder per game/app you'd like to use with (e.g., ...\reshade-shaders\Shaders).

 3️⃣Enable in ReShade:

 -Open ReShade’s UI in-game (default: Home key).

--Select SideGlass_UltraWide from the shader list.
+-Select SideGlassUltraWide from the shader list.

--Choose your aspect ratio (e.g., Enable_21_9 or Enable_32_9) and tweak settings as needed, try combos.
+-Choose your aspect ratio and tweak settings as needed

 Optional: Extract the .rar for pre-configured settings or backup.